-These are out-of-the-box apps that are ready for you to use for your purposes:
+These out-of-the-box apps are ready for you to use for your needs:

 Esri has created a marketplace for you to find apps developed by Esri, business partners, and others, all built on top of ArcGIS.

-If you know the difference between API and SDK, then head to the ArcGIS for Developers website or to GitHub.
+If you know the difference between API and SDK, head to the ArcGIS for Developers website or GitHub.

-If the out-of-the-box apps don’t do what you need, then why not build one yourself?
+If the out-of-the-box apps don’t do what you need, why not build one yourself?

 The City of San Diego, like all big cities, relies on fire hydrants to help put out fires, keeping people and property safe.
 To ensure that the hydrants work when they are needed, the San Diego Fire Department regularly inspects them, but until recently keeping track of this work has been tedious, paper-based activity.